HPC-Research-Lab/STMatch/ComparedSystems/README.md

 The GSI directory contains the source code for reproducing the results of GSI in Table4

 The following is the original links to CuTS and GSI.
-Dryadic is not open sourced and we got dryadic from the authors.
-We offered a docker image for testing.
+Dryadic is not open sourced and we got dryadic from the authors so we only offered a docker image for testing.

     Dryadic Docker Image Link:  https://hub.docker.com/r/weiyihua/dryadic_test
     CuTS Github:                https://github.com/appl-lab/CuTS